-- This document is designed to support science classrooms in transitioning to the AzSS. - This document is not intended to evaluate teachers, but rather to gain insights into the effectiveness of instructional practices for engaging students in dimensional science learning. - This document should not be used as an observation "checklist," but can serve as a tool that describes what it might look like as science teaching and learning shifts to align with the new AzSS best practices. - For more information about instructional shifts, please review this document.
+- This document is designed to support science classrooms in transitioning to the AzSS. - This document is not intended to evaluate teachers, but rather to gain insights into the effectiveness of instructional practices for engaging students in subject to the effectiveness of instructional practices for engaging students in subject to the effectiveness of t - This document should not be used as an observation "checklist," but can serve as a tool that describes what it might look like as science teaching and learning shifts to align with the new AzSS best practices. - For more information about instructional shifts, please review this document.
 To review a quick case study comparing a "traditional" approach to instruction and a 3-dimensional approach, please read these Classroom Vignettes.